 Rev Alfred Bird, an ex-missionary from Whitchurch, formed a Baptist church in Basingstoke and conducted services in the Town Hall.
 Very soon the former British School building on Sarum Hill was acquired and the new church was officially opened on 8 June 1908.
 Baptist church meetings continued on these premises for 68 years.

-In 1960, a young pastor with a Pentecostal background was appointed to lead the church.
-Mike Pusey stayed just five years, but long enough to lay a foundation on which a former Metropolitan policeman would be used of God to lead the church into a fresh discovery of the power and gifts of the Holy Spirit.
+A young pastor with a Pentecostal background was appointed to lead the church.
+Mike Pusey stayed just five years, but long enough to lay a foundation on which a former Metropolitan policeman would be used of God to lead the church into a fresh discovery of the power and gifts of the Holy Spirit…

-That policeman was Barney Coombs, who began his ministry in Basingstoke in 1966.
+That policeman was Barney Coombs, who, alongside his wife Jeanette and three children, began his ministry in Basingstoke in 1966.
 He was instrumental in reshaping the church to accommodate: a more informal style of worship; the regular use of the spiritual gifts in church meetings (including speaking in tongues and prophecy); the emphasis of house groups as a basic unit of church life and the place where individuals could find pastoral care, fellowship and personal development, and where new leadership could emerge; the breaking down of traditional denominational barriers; and a renewed long-standing missionary focus.

 Despite losing some members who objected to the changes and emphasis on the ministry of the Holy Spirit, members gained far outweighed those lost.